 "Everything I've managed to hit with my face, hit that spot."

-He calls that “winning.”
+When they do break, he calls that “winning.”

 Over time, a thick knob has grown on the bridge of his nose — faint scars dance across it.
-One is from his old locker room, wherein the seats of the lockers opened up to allow for storage below.
+One is from his old locker room, wherein the seats of the lockers hinged open to allow for storage below.
 McGary thought he had balanced the old, oaken seat upright before peering underneath; he was covered in blood and getting stitches a few minutes later.
 Another is from the bleachers of the Fife High School gymnasium, where McGary collapsed in the fourth quarter of a basketball game, his heart beating 300 times per minute.

 “If you look, there is still a mark on that bench,” McGary says hastily as he recalls the story.
 It’s a detail he’s unwilling to forget.
 “I think I won that.”

 McGary is 6-foot-7 — well, 6-foot-6 and 7/8ths of an inch was his measurement at the Reese’s Senior Bowl in January.
 He’ll get measured again on Wednesday in Indianapolis during the NFL Combine.
 Maybe he’s grown in the last six weeks.

 It’s not out of the realm of possibility: back in middle school, McGary’s parents, Cassandra and Justin, got a call when Kaleb was on a month-long trip for travel basketball.
 The team was in Florida; Kaleb was okay.
 His coach had needed to buy him a new pair of shoes; the size 17s he had left home with no longer fit.